barchetta/helidon-levelup-2023/docs/helidon-hol.md

       System.out.println("Running on thread " + Thread.currentThread());
       ```
    3. Rebuild, run and exercise the application as described in the previous step.
+   4. Look at the server output in the terminal where you started the server.
+Note
-   4. Note that the thread is named `helidon-server-n`.
-This is a platform thread in a
+      that the thread is named `helidon-server-n`.
+This is a traditional platform
-      threadpool created by Helidon to handle JAX-RS requests.
+      thread in a threadpool created by Helidon to handle JAX-RS requests.
    5. Stop the application with `CTRL-C`
 5. Now change the project to use 4.0.0-ALPHA4
    1. Edit `pom.xml` and change the parent pom from `3.1.N`. to `4.0.0-ALPHA4`: